 Yeast dies at 140 degrees F (60 degrees C).

 However, 120 degrees F is considered the injury point, so it’s best to proof or activate in water that’s between 100 and 120 degrees F (38 and 49 degrees C).

 How to Store

 Active : Theoretically, unopened active dry will last for up to two years after the date it was packaged.
 Active dry that’s close to or past its expiration date should be proofed, because knowing before your bake is much better than watching your loaf of bread completely flop.
 Store opened active dry in an airtight container in either the fridge or freezer.

 Instant: Like active dry, instant has a shelf life of two years and performs best when it’s kept away from heat and moisture.
 After it’s been opened, you’ll need to seal it in an airtight container and store it in the fridge or freezer.

-Fresh : typically lasts for two weeks in the refrigerator. keep it covered, and If your yeast has become dark brown, hard, or crusty, it’s passed its prime, and if there’s any mold, throw it out.
+Fresh : typically it lasts for two weeks in the refrigerator. keep it covered, and If it has become dark brown, hard, or crusty, it’s passed its prime, and if there’s any mold, throw it out.

 You do not need to thaw dry first — you can use your yeast straight from the freezer, but be sure to proof it first before using in your recipe.